In Spain — my country of origin — most people speak Spanish. However, there are other languages that have been spoken for centuries, such as:

 Although Catalan was not my first language, I studied it and adopted it as my primary language during the 15+ years I lived in Barcelona.
 This language is co-official in the Balearic Islands, Catalonia, and the so-called Valencian Community (where it is officially known as Valencian).
 Catalan is also the sole official language in Andorra — an independent microstate located between Catalonia and France.

 Because I lived in Galicia in the 1990s, I studied the local language at school.
 Even though I cannot speak or write Galician anymore, I still can read and understand it.
-And it has been helpful to build my foundation in Portuguese since Galician and Portuguese used to be the same language.
+It has been helpful to build my foundation in Portuguese since Galician and Portuguese used to be (and may still be considered) the same language.